nelsonomoi/100-days-of-code/log.md

 ** Today's progress**: tried solving the hackerrank challenge on arrays ** Thoughts:** Was dissappointed when i could not understand the problem to be able to solve it

+### Day 4: october 20th 2020
+#### python json serilization
+** Today's progress**: tried to recap on json serilization in python ** Thoughts:** wanted to do something simple and very intresting.
+I work with json data on a daily basis writing programmings that are data oriented.
+Hackerrank challenge now comming for you